 The risk assessment process in not an option when planning an event, it is an absolute necessity and no event will be granted permission until a suitable risk assessment has been completed.
-Prior to the event taking place, Event organisers MUST produce a detailed risk assessment, to include any current Regulations/restrictions and taking all reasonable measures to limit the risk of transmission of COVID -19, as part of the overall event risk assessment and ensuring that all mitigating measures are adopted, monitored and enforced.
 The FODC Events Management Team have developed a risk assessment template.
 Guidance notes are provided on this form that will lead you through the risk assessment process.
 It is important that a risk assessment is not just something you do because it is a legal requirement, it is the single most important tool to ensure you cover all health, safety and planning aspects of your event.
-A risk assessment is a 'fluid' document that should be developed early, constantly monitored, adjusted and shared widely with internal and external stakeholders. www.fermanaghomagh. com/events
+A risk assessment is a 'fluid' document that should be developed early, constantly monitored, adjusted and shared widely with internal and external stakeholders. www.fermanaghomagh.com/events